classyPimp/turboPimp/README.md

 ### Preface
 The library itself is not bundled to it's own gem yet, beacuse I'm writing it in a way of building real life like app featurese, meeting problems, ammend the lib to solve them.
-You can easilly extract it to though by manually.
+You can easilly extract it manually.
 The lib itself is not in 0.0.0.1 state, but not super stable, and it's more for the purpose of proof of concept/demo/feedback.

 ### Short description